Implementing a Successful Pediatric Billing Program

 Focusing on What Matters

-OP Pediatric Billing Services was able to focus on the intricacies of the individual payer rules so the staff at TCCY could spend more time working the patient account, which led to a direct increase in practice revenue.
+OP RCM was able to focus on the intricacies of the individual payer rules so the staff at TCCY could spend more time working the patient account, which led to a direct increase in practice revenue.
 Since Medicaid rules tend to vary by state, and requirements are in constant flux, it’s critical to stay on top of these changes to make sure the practice is meeting all payer requirements.

 The OP team was also able to conduct research on insurance coding requirements, which made it easier to recoup lost revenue.
 When the billers saw certain complex diagnoses, they contacted the doctors to see if in-house tests were performed and included in the superbill to ensure the providers were getting paid for all of their work.

 “No two practices adhere to identical metrics for measuring their operational performance, and no two practices have the same patient challenges,” said Dick Schlarbaum, Office Manager at Taos Clinic for Children & Youth.
 “Therefore, it becomes the responsibility of the practice to partner with a vendor that seeks to assist them in achieving their operational objectives.”
-Using OP Pediatric Billing Services has allowed Taos to focus on these objectives.
+Using OP RCM has allowed Taos to focus on these objectives.